 Driving time from Toronto: Approx. 45 minutes – 1 hour

-Burlington, Ontario is a beautiful city located between Toronto and Niagara Falls, in Halton Region.
-Located on the north shore of Lake Ontario, the culturally lively city of Burlington is an easy day trip from bustling Toronto.
-The Canadian city is full of fun family-friendly activities, charming alleyways, trendy boutiques, and of course, delicious culinary treats.
+Burlington, Ontario, is a beautiful city located between Toronto and Niagara Falls in Halton Region.
+Located on Lake Ontario’s north shore, Burlington’s culturally lively city is an easy day trip from bustling Toronto.
+The Canadian city is full of fun family-friendly activities, charming alleyways, trendy boutiques, and delicious culinary treats.
 So finding fun things to do here shouldn’t be too difficult.

 As one of the most popular destinations in northwestern Ontario, you’ll find a wide range of activities to do in Burlington.
 One of the most visited gardens in Canada is not just any garden; it’s the largest botanical garden in Canada.
 It boasts beautiful landscapes that are divided into different sections and spread across 900 acres of land with over 1 thousand plant and flower species.